 All works by Soproni show a high degree of technical control and a breadth of cultural interests.
 After the 1950s he turned his attention to the music of Bartók and to Bachian polyphony.
 From the mid-60s on he composed dodecaphonic music – but without employing serial principles.
 In the 1980s he began drawing on a range of historical styles, from plainchant to Stravinsky, while avoiding various trends towards tonality.
 In his masses and Latin motets, or in the choruses and Rilke songs, his sensitive word-setting and classical sense of form unite in an expression that is both individual and impulsive.
 In the string quartets and piano sonatas (genres central to his output) his easily intelligible style incorporates mystical lyricism and a distancing element typical of Stravinsky.

+He was born on 4 October 1930 in Sopron (Western Hungary).
 He started to play the piano in the music school of his home town when he was six.
 He also completed the secondary school there, in the Széchenyi Grammar School.
-In 1949 he was acepted for the Ferenc Liszt Academy of Music in Budapest, where he studied with János Viski.
+In 1949 he was accepted for the Ferenc Liszt Academy of Music in Budapest, where he studied with János Viski.
 He graduated in 1956.
 In 1962 he attended the Darmstadt summer courses and for the next three years composed only studies.

 His prizes and awards

 Erkel Prize (1974); Artist of Merit (1981); Bartók-Pásztory Award (1987, 2002); Outstanding Artist (1990); Kossuth Prize (1999); Péter Pázmány Prize (1999); Artisjus Prize (2008), Artist of the Hungarian Nation (2020)